borntofrappe/Practice-Front-End-Web-Development/React Router Card Grid/README.md

+/*
+TODO: revise project and document better the codebase

+it works though!
+*/

 The project is currently being built locally, through the `create-react-app` utility.
 Link to a live pen soon to follow.

 <!-- Link to the work-in-progress pen right [here](). -->